Leuven Vulgate: Importance

 The 1583 edition of the Leuven Vulgate served as the basis for the elaboration of the Sixtine and Clementine editions of the Vulgate.

 Using the Leuven Vulgate as basis, Nicolaus van Winghe translated the Bible into Dutch (1548), and Nicolas de Leuze translated the Bible into French (1550).
 Both translations were published in Leuven.
 Jakub Wujek based his translation, the Wujek Bible, on the 1574 edition of the Leuven Vulgate.
+Because the Douay-Rheims Bible was translated in 1582, it is a virtual certainty that the Leuven Vulgate, presumably the 1574 revision, was the translation basis for the Douay-Rheims Bible.